May 1, 2016

 Owners have six months from the date AQHA registers the foal — or a year from the foaling date — to request a free correction.
 The foal’s first shed in spring will often fall within that time limit.
 If your correction falls within this time frame, simply give us a call, and we’ll walk you through sending in your correction in a written statement.

-If your correction falls outside of this time frame, AQHA’s Affidavit for Correction form is available for $15 (for AQHA members) on AQHA’s website and includes instructions.
+If your correction falls outside of this time frame, AQHA’s Corrected Certificate form is available for $15 (for AQHA members) on AQHA’s website and includes instructions.
 The original certificate of registration must be sent to AQHA, along with photographs.

 When should I contact AQHA about a horse’s color change?